Grading System and Academic Progress

 |B (Good)||3.00 (*A cumulative GPA of 3.0 is required to remain in good academic standing and to graduate)|

-The grade of P (pass): Core, concentration, and specialization courses cannot be taken pass/fail.
-Students can opt to take only elective courses on a pass/fail basis.
+Core, concentration, and specialization courses cannot be taken pass/fail.
+Students can only opt to take elective courses on a pass/fail basis.
 There is no limit to the number of elective courses that can be taken pass/fail.1 Please note the regulations below regarding taking a course pass/fail:

 - Instructor's permission is not required to change the grading option to P/F (pass/fail).
 However instructors can opt to have a course blocked from pass/fail registration.

-- A grade of Pass is not figured into a student's grade point average.
+- A grade of Pass is not calculated into a student's grade point average.
 Certain courses, such as one-point short-courses or Professional Development are offered only on a Pass/Fail basis.

 Students in the MPA-DP program may take a course P/F if it is an elective, however the MPA-DP program only allows for P/F courses to count towards the 54 required credits IF the course does not offer a letter-grade option

 Auditing/R credit (registered for the course; no qualitative grade assigned):